outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

       - apply break_into_core_functions() to math and language functions
       - compare both once standardized with break_into_core_functions() & build map of corrollary functions
       - use this as a dictionary for future translation calls
+      - the reason is partly to translate and also to make intent-derivation clearer for people who dont like math

     - example:
       1. math rule: